Listen to this article

 Track Your Progress

 - Set Goals: Keep track of your scores and aim to improve them over time.
+Many platforms offer progress tracking features that allow you to see your performance over time.
 This will not only boost your confidence but also highlight areas where you need more practice.
+For example, you might set a goal to increase your score in the "Retirement Planning" category by 10% within a month.

 Common Mistakes to Avoid